Blaise Hamlet is a group of nine cottages built around 1811/12, located on the edge of the Blaise Castle Estate, Henbury, Bristol.

 The cottages are called, Oak Cottage, Diamond Cottage, Dutch Cottage, Double Cottage, Rose Cottage, Dial Cottage, Circular Cottage, Sweetbriar Cottage and Vine Cottage.

-They have been owned and maintained by the National Trust since 1943 and were Grade I listed in 1959.
+The Hamlet was gifted to the National Trust in 1943 and has been owned and maintained by the trust ever since, the cottages were Grade I listed in 1959.

-In 1975 the cottages underwent an extensive refurbishment and are currently occupied, although the National Trust does let out Rose Cottage as holiday cottage.
+In 1975 the cottages underwent an extensive refurbishment, which included internal moderisation and restored the external features (Thatch and Chimneys).
+They are currently occupied, although the National Trust does let out Rose Cottage as holiday cottage.

 As the cottages in the hamlet are occupied it is not open to the public, but the hamlet can be viewed from the main road.